India cbank sets minimum underwriting commitment for Friday's debt sale

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-* India cbank sets minimum underwriting commitment of 720 mln rupees for 2017-July bonds * Sets minimum underwriting commitment of 1.43 bln rupees for 2026 bonds * Sets minimum underwriting commitment of 720 mln rupees for 2030 bonds * For more details on the auction, see
+* India cbank sets minimum underwriting commitment of 720 mln rupees for 2020 bonds. * Minimum underwriting commitment of 1.67 bln rupees for 2025 bonds. * Minimum underwriting commitment of 720 mln rupees for 2041 bonds. * For more details on auction, see:

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)